Ybalrid/BtOgre2/README.md

 ## Changes made and current state

- - Motion states moves "derivated coordinates" instead of the parent ones
+ - Motion states moves "derivated coordinates" instead of the "regular" ones.
+This prevent unsynchronising graphics and physics if you are doing weird object parenting stuff (in case of physics objects, You probably shouldn't)
  - Class implementation are not in headers
  - Debug drawer re-implemented for Ogre V2 by using a manual object instead of an array of dynamic renderables
-   - The debug drawer also supports every mode of debug drawing Bullet can offer, including color
+   - The debug drawer also supports every mode of debug drawing Bullet can offer, and does it with the proper colors
-   - The debug drawer uses an HLMS Unlit datablock created at run time the first time you call it
+   - The debug drawer uses an HLMS Unlit datablock created at run time the first time you call it, and set vertex colors on each points of each lines
    - The color of the line is multiplied by a factor the user can set to accomodate HDR rendering pipeline and the way the user wants to deal with color spaces and gamma correction

 ## Changes planned

-  - Rewote the static *mesh to shape converter* to use v2 meshes, or even Item, instead of v1 meshes or Entity object
+  - Rewrite the static *mesh to shape converter* to use v2 meshes, or even Item, instead of v1 meshes or Entity object
   - Revisit the animated *mesh to shape converter* but right now Ogre V2 animations and v1 animations co-exist in a weird state
   - Try to implement something for soft body physics.
   - Try to make sure nothing's break if you change the origin of the scene.
 Ogre support that now by moving the root node.
 This could cause thing to go quite wrong in the Physics <-> Graphics communication